csosborn/promises_talk/README.md

 * How basic node.js code behaves when exceptions are thrown.
 	* Exceptions can be lost.
 	* Exceptions can flow from application code into library code, leading to misattribution of problems.
+* How promises work
+	* Promise lifecycle
+		* A provider creates a "deferred" and passes its corresponding "promise" object off to a consumer.
+		* The consumer calls promise.then() or Q.when(promise) to install resolution and/or rejecton listeners.
+		* Some asynchronous op completes, and the provider calls deferred.resolve(value) or deferred.reject(reason) to indicate either a return value or an error, respectively.
+		* The
 * Main differences between Q and jQuery promises
 	* Q promises chainable by default, while jQuery makes you call a pipe() method for some reason.
 	* Q guarantees that no listener will be called before the then/when() call returns; jQuery does not.